wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. math::
     \mathbf{\dot{x}} = \begin{bmatrix}\frac{-kV}{kA}\end{bmatrix} v + \begin{bmatrix}\frac{1}{kA}\end{bmatrix} V

 We arbitrarily choose a desired state excursion of :math:`q = [0.1 \text{rad/sec}]`, and an :math:`\mathbf{r}` of :math:`[12 \text{volts}]`.
-After discretization with a timestep of 20ms, we find a :term:`Gain` of K = ~81.
-This K :term:`Gain` acts as the proportional component of a PID loop on flywheel's velocity.
+After discretization with a timestep of 20ms, we find a :term:`gain` of K = ~81.
+This K :term:`gain` acts as the proportional component of a PID loop on flywheel's velocity.

 Let's play with :math:`q` and :math:`r`.
 We except that increasing the q elements or decreasing the r elements we give Bryson's rule would make our controller more heavily penalize :term:`control effort`, analogous to trying to conserve fuel in a space ship or drive a car more conservatively.
-In fact, if we increase our :term:`error` tolerance q from 0.1 to 1.0, our :term:`Gain` K drops from ~81 to ~11.
+In fact, if we increase our :term:`error` tolerance q from 0.1 to 1.0, our :term:`gain` K drops from ~81 to ~11.
 Similarly, decreasing our maximum voltage :math:`r` to 1.2 from 12.0 produces the same resultant :math:`\mathbf{K}`.

 .. image:: images/flywheel-lqr-ex.jpg